11 Stress Management Activities That Work

-Recognizing you’re stressed is one thing, but managing it is another.
-Dr. Diem lists these 8 tips for stress reduction.
+Recognizing you’re stressed is one thing, but stress management is another.
+Dr. Diem lists these 8 tips to reduce stress:

 - Put yourself first.
 Check in with yourself a couple times a day.
 Ask, “Is there anything I can do right now to take better care of myself, physically and emotionally?”

 - Keep things in perspective.
 Try to respond to any mishaps with compassion and grace.
 The greatest gift you can give yourself is to be at peace with your circumstances.

 - Prioritize.
 Make a list of events and projects, prioritizing those that are most meaningful.
 Selectively choose the activities that are most satisfying for you and your family.

 - Stick to your budget.
-If you’re worried about your, be realistic about what you can afford.
+If you’re worried about your wallet, be realistic about what you can afford.
 Create a budget and stick to it.

 - Use technology.
 Although there are many ways technology triggers stress, it also offers many supportive and portable tools to reduce stress and promote well-being.
-Several free apps can help you practice mindfulness, including Headspace, Smiling Mind, Calm and others.
+Several free stress relief apps can help you practice mindfulness, including Headspace, Smiling Mind, Calm and others.

 - Breathe!
 It sounds so simple, but we often hold our breath when we are feeling frazzled.
-Even taking a few slow, deep, belly breaths can reduce your level of negative stress in a matter of seconds.
+Even taking a few slow, deep, belly breaths as a relaxation technique can reduce your level of negative stress in a matter of seconds.

 - Express gratitude.
 It’s easy to focus on daily frustrations and annoyances, especially when feeling stressed.
 Take notes of the good in your life and take time to reflect on these blessings.